 Assemble a Sandwich Bag Parts Organizer

-Keep screws, connectors, nails and other small parts in sight and handy with this resealable bag holder.
+Keep your workshop screws, connectors, nails and other small parts in sight and handy with this resealable bag holder.
 You can build it out of a 3/4 in. thick scrap of plywood.
 Start by cutting two pieces of plywood as shown.
 Draw lines one inch apart across the shorter piece with a square, stopping one inch from the edge.
 Now cut along the lines with a jigsaw.
 Screw the two pieces of plywood together and screw the unit to the wall.
 Fill resealable bags and slip them into the slots.
-Get more workshop storage solutions here.

 Build Heavy-Duty Storage Shelves